 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Last Updated 4/25/17
+Last Updated 6/10/19

 Consequently, technology-enabled innovations in the insurance industry, or "InsurTechs," have emerged to offer simpler products and streamlined customer experience, catering to a growing generational shift toward millennials.
 While the InsurTech industry is still in its infancy, the sector is gaining momentum and garnering increased attention from venture capitalists (VC's), as well as established insurers.
-The Innovation and Technology (EX) Task Force was established early this year to help insurance regulators stay informed on key developments, including new products and services from startup companies, as well as established insurance industry players.
-This marks an important step in state insurance regulatory efforts to increase engagement in new and innovative technologies.
+Over the past several years, state insurance regulators have taken numerous steps to better understand how new and innovative technologies are transforming the sector.
+The NAIC formed the Innovation and Technology Task Force in 2017 to monitor technology, data collection and cybersecurity developments in the insurance industry.

 Background: While there is no standard definition of the term "InsurTech," it can be described as the innovative use of technology in insurance.
 InsurTech is a subset of "FinTech," or financial technology.
 FinTech has transformed the banking world (e.g., Square, one of the most recognized FinTechs, offers mobile payments with innovative smartphone card swiper technology) and now InsurTech is beginning to alter the business models and competitive landscape of the insurance industry.